 In the early stages of pregnancy, a fertilized egg implants itself in the protective lining of the uterus and begins the growth process until birth.
-However, in about 2% of pregnancies, the fertilized egg implants anywhere but the uterus.
-This is known as an ectopic pregnancy.
+However, in about 2% of pregnancies, an ectopic pregnancy occurs when a fertilized egg implants anywhere but the uterus.

-“Ectopic pregnancies happen when implantation does not make it into the uterine cavity,” said Pooja Shah, MD, an OBGYN with Banner Health Center in Chandler, AZ.
-“About 90% of ectopic pregnancies are in the fallopian tubes, but they can also be found in the abdomen, ovaries, cervix, or scars from a prior C-section.
+“Ectopic pregnancy occurs when implantation does not make it into the uterine cavity,” said Pooja Shah, MD, an OBGYN with Banner Health Center in Chandler, AZ.
+“About 90% of ectopic pregnancies are in the fallopian tubes, but they can also be found in the abdominal cavity, ovaries, cervix, or scars from a prior C-section.
 When an ectopic pregnancy is in the fallopian tube, it is also known as a tubal pregnancy.”

 When the ectopic pregnancy goes unnoticed and continues to grow, it can be life-threatening for the mother.
 In fact, ectopic pregnancies are the leading cause of pregnancy-related death during the first trimester.
 That’s why it’s important to catch it in its early stages.

-Dr. Shah answered some questions about ectopic pregnancies and the options you have if it happens to you.
+Dr. Shah answered some questions about ectopic pregnancies, including your options if it happens to you.

 How can I tell if I have an ectopic pregnancy?

-The challenge with ectopic pregnancy is that symptoms can often resemble symptoms you experience early on with a normal pregnancy or miscarriage.
-“Some of the first symptoms women report include vaginal bleeding, nausea, and abdominal or pelvic pain,” Dr. Shah said.
+Symptoms of an ectopic pregnancy can often resemble symptoms you experience early on with a normal pregnancy or miscarriage.
+“Some of the first signs of an ectopic pregnancy that women report include vaginal bleeding, nausea, and abdominal or pelvic pain,” Dr. Shah said.